BlackVS/smartROS/README.md

 ROS API wrapper

-The main idea is to make low-level ROS API more human-friendly + make it more secure (due to starting from 6.43 passwords sents plain i.e. TLS/SSL **must** be used)
+The main idea is to make low-level ROS API more human-friendly + make it more secure (due to starting from 6.43 passwords are sent plain i.e. TLS/SSL **must** be used)

 ## Features
 - [x] low level API included but not directly accessible from client side
 - [x] SSL/TLS used by default
 - [x] server's certificates check supported (client certificates not supported by ROS for now :( )
-- [x] router device can be pre-configured - config/credentials stored separetly.
-Via proper Linux permisisons these settings not available for client (due to very often cleint is web based service)
+- [x] router device can be pre-configured - config/credentials stored separately.
+Via proper Linux permisisons these settings not available for client (due to very often client is web based service)
-- [x] supports 'where' conditions in human readable form, for example try in console (included in project):
+- [x] supports 'where' conditions in human readable form, for example try in console (included in this project):
    ```bash
       /ip/route/print where="dst-address=='0.0.0.0/0'"
    ```